Review and road test of the Volkswagen Passat Estate

 Aggressive pricing sees the Passat square up more or less head on with tackle like the Vauxhall Insignia and engine for engine, the Passat is a good deal more economical and cleaner to boot.
 Pull residual values into the equation and the Passat wins hands down.

-Sooner or later, you'll come to ask yourself the inevitable question about the Volkswagen Passat Estate, "Am I about to buy a boring car?"
+Sooner or later, as a potential customer here, you'll come to ask yourself the inevitable question about the Volkswagen Passat Estate, "Am I about to buy a boring car?"
 You might well ponder whether that makes you a boring person, but that association is a fallacy.
 If you are fundamentally boring, a Ferrari isn't going to magically endow you a Clooney-esque louche charm.
 Likewise, a Passat Estate, for all its undeniable utility, doesn't make you a boring person; merely one that understands what makes a great estate car.

 And it is a really outstanding vehicle for family buyers.
 Let's face it, who needs a lumbering SUV when estate cars are this good and this useful?
 To put the Passat Estate into that sort of perspective, consider this.
 To get the same interior quality and load space with all five seats in place, you'd need an SUV like a Mercedes GLE which, incidentally, starts at over fifty big ones.
 So don't ask yourself if you're being boring choosing a Passat Estate.
 Ask instead whether all those who buy big SUVs are being hoodwinked by slick marketing.
 If you've got this far, you probably know the answer to that one already.